Nirj2004/Zodiak/README.md

 $ python3 -m pip install -r wrapper/python/requirements.txt --user
 ```

-> **Note** It can be a better idea to isolate Xoodyak Python API dependency installation from system Python installation, using `virtualenv`
+> **Note** It can be a better idea to isolate Zodiak Python API dependency installation from system Python installation, using `virtualenv`

 ```bash
 # install virtualenv itself